Specialist Medical Training

 Our Specialist Medical Training programs are certified with a Tier-A status

-All training in the Specialist Medical Program is in accordance with the directives of the National Board of Health and Welfare grouped into two overall goal categories:
+All training in the Specialist Medical Program is in accordance with the directives of the National Board of Health and Welfare and are grouped into two overall goal categories:

-- Speciality-specific goals indicating the skills and medical approaches needed to be able to conduct tasks independently within the chosen specialisation.
+- Speciality-specific learning objectives indicating the skills and medical approaches needed to be able to conduct tasks independently within the chosen specialisation (c objectives).

-Mastering Swedish is vital to gain the most from the clinical training – and therefore for doctors and their families to integrate more smoothly into society.
+Mastering Swedish is vital to gain the most from the clinical training – and therefore for doctors to integrate more smoothly into their training context.

-Swedish is a requirement for patient contact, which is why international doctors start their training with a language course.
+Swedish is a requirement for patient contact, which is why international doctors start their training with an intensive language course.
 Inside and outside the hospital, however, you will encounter a variety of cultures.
 More than 160 nationalities live in Skåne with 100 languages spoken.
 Proficient English is spoken with ease.

 Through the programme, every doctor: